picmi/help/docs/business/integrations/integration-events.md

-# Check integration status of person record
+# Check the integration status of an individual record

 These instructions refer to all integrations in which [data is sent via API](integrations.md#available-integrations)

 When data is shared with other systems, this is generally called an "integration".
 Each integration has an "integration provider"—these are the payroll, HRIS and on-site systems.
-Each time data is shared this is called an "integration event".
-Inside each event are data is "record" made up of "fields" which are the values that are shared.
-Each field will have different data and there are rules around that data that may mean it succeeds or fails.
+Each time data is shared, this is called an "integration event".
+Inside each event are data called a "record" made up of "fields" which are the values that are shared.
+Each field will have different values, and there are rules around that data that may mean it succeeds or fails.

 :::: explanation
 ## General integration rules